METALS-Copper gains but 20-month lows in sight on China woes

 By Susan Thomas

-on Friday but remained on track for a third weekly fall largely
+on Friday but remained on track for a third weekly fall on fears

 Three-month copper on the London Metal Exchange was